 Overall, Tom’s knowledge provided event attendees some deep insights into where the industry is going.
 While big changes are ahead, entertainment companies will continue to need strong accountants and business advisors with substantial industry experience to help them navigate the road ahead.
 If your own company is in need of an accounting firm that can help you #BeMore, please reach out to us at 310.873.1600.

-Ben Sheppard, CPA, is a Managing Director leading the Firm’s Litigation and Forensic Consulting Practice and has more than 30 years of experience.
+Ben Sheppard, CPA, is a managing director in GHJ’s Forensic Services Practice and has more than 30 years of experience.
 He has deep expertise in litigation support and expert witness services, as well as forensic investigations and valuations.
 Ben works closely with clients to helping them find…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More